dp7sv/Puzzle-Poetry/Python/README.md

 # Things to do

+- Fix the bug!

 - for a given state find the narrowest set of 0s. (bot horizontal and vertical)
 - for each state, remember the length of next shortest pentominoe
 - for each state if the next shortest pentominoe won't fit the narrowest entry, don't branch off of it

 - explore if we can order the pentominoes / levels to make this more powerful

+### Note
+- Can do look for the smallest cloud width bread first search too

+thread supervisor